ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 Ballerina is designed so that transactions work together with network interactions.
 Therefore, the resource and remote methods of service objects and remote methods of client objects can be declared transactional.
 But the actual working of transactional behavior is implementation-dependent which is kept under the covers to avoid complications.

 Transactions follow a branching pattern starting from a global transaction and then multiple transactions branch out from it.
-Therefore the current transaction is always a branch of the global transaction.
+Therefore, the current transaction is always a branch of the global transaction.
 When a new transaction is created as a global transaction, the current transaction becomes the root branch.

 You can also have client objects and listener objects that are transaction-aware.
 To communicate with remote systems in a transaction-aware way, they need to associate the network messages with a global transaction and allow the transaction manager of the Ballerina program to communicate with other transaction managers.
 For that, you need a protocol to communicate between the distributed programs.
 And this is not limited to two Ballerina programs.
 They can work in programs written in different languages or from Ballerina to a database, so long as both sides understand the same protocol, including industry-standard protocols such as XA.
 Ballerina has a micro-transaction protocol to support this interaction, and you can implement it in other programming languages.